meinstein/ig-me/README.md

 ## Deployment

-Using GitHub Pages, which is currently being built from the master branch.
+Using GitHub Pages, which is currently being built from `master`.

 ```
 npm run deploy